VonHeikemen/lsp-zero.nvim/doc/md/autocomplete.md

 ```

 ### Change formatting of completion item

+There is an option called `formatting`, that's the one you want.
+With this option you can change the order of the "elements" inside a completion item, and you can also add a function that changes the text of each element.

+Customizing the format requires some knowledge about lua, 'cause you have to implement the behavior you want.
+Or you can use a plugin like [lsp-kind](#lsp-kind).

 Here is a basic example that adds icons based on the name of the source.